MicrosoftDocs/dynamics365smb-docs/financials/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

     ms.author: sgroespe

 ---
-# How to: Move Items Ad Hoc in Basic Warehousing
+# How to: Move Items Ad Hoc in Basic Warehouse Configurations
 You may occasionally need to move items between internal bins, not receiving or shipping bins, without a specific demand from a source document.
 You may perform these ad hoc movements, for example, to reorganize the warehouse, to bring items to an inspection area, or to move additional items to and from a production area without a system relation to the production order source document.

 In basic warehouse configurations, that is locations that use the **Bin Mandatory** setup field and possibly the **Require Pick** and the **Require Put-away** setup fields, you can register ad hoc movements without source documents in the following ways: